R2S-ver/ABS-3D-Printing-Guide/README.md

 ## 3. Material Background

-**ABS (Acrylonitrile Butadiene Styrene)** is a widely used engineering thermoplastic known for its toughness, impact resistance, and relatively good heat resistance.
-Compared with PLA and PETG, it is generally better suited for parts that need stronger mechanical performance, better long-term durability, and improved resistance to higher temperatures.
+**ABS (Acrylonitrile Butadiene Styrene)** is a widely used engineering thermoplastic known for its toughness, impact resistance and relatively good heat resistance.
+Compared with PLA and PETG, it is generally better suited for parts that need stronger mechanical performance, better long-term durability and improved resistance to higher temperatures.

 ### ABS vs PLA and PETG

 - **PLA** is usually the easiest material to print.
 It has good surface quality and low warping, but it is less resistant to heat, impact, sunlight and long-term mechanical stress.
 - **PETG** sits between PLA and ABS in many cases.
-It is stronger and more durable than PLA, and it handles moisture and general wear better, but it can still be easier to print than ABS.
+It is stronger and more durable than PLA and it handles moisture and general wear better, but it can still be easier to print than ABS.
-- **ABS** is more demanding, but it offers better heat resistance, impact strength, and long-term usability for functional parts.
+- **ABS** is more demanding, but it offers better heat resistance, impact strength and long-term usability for functional parts.

 ### Practical differences

 - **Service life:** ABS is generally better suited for long-term functional use than PLA, especially when parts are exposed to stress, heat or repeated handling.
 - **Resistance to the environment:** ABS usually performs better than PLA in warmer environments and under mechanical load.
 PETG also performs well, especially where toughness and moderate flexibility are needed.
-- **Water resistance:** ABS, PLA, and PETG are all commonly used for parts that may be exposed to moisture, but none of them are truly waterproof by default.
+- **Water resistance:** ABS, PLA and PETG are all commonly used for parts that may be exposed to moisture, but none of them are truly waterproof by default.
 Layer adhesion, infill, geometry and post-processing matter a lot.
 ABS is often preferred when better sealing or post-processing is needed.
 - **Material performance:** ABS is typically stronger in heat and more impact-resistant than PLA.
 PETG is often easier to print than ABS while still offering good toughness, but ABS remains a more challenging material to dial in correctly.

 Because of these characteristics, ABS can be seen as a **real test of a consumer FDM printer’s stability and thermal control**.
-It is not just a material choice, but also a test of whether the machine, enclosure, and slicer settings are balanced well enough for demanding printing conditions.
+It is not just a material choice, but also a test of whether the machine, enclosure and slicer settings are balanced well enough for demanding printing conditions.

 The filament I use was sponsored by my friend [itsmeyaboi-debug](https://github.com/itsmeyaboi-debug).
 It have aged during storage and kept in an open space at room temperature(around 22°C) for an extended period, which may have affected its condition.
 Before printing, it was dried at **65°C for 8 hours** to reduce moisture-related issues.